Bug report #14062

 The spin boxes calculations use the same expression engine as field calculator.
 Can you test if the expressions with commas work ok in field calculator?

-#3 Updated by Harrissou Santanna about 4 years ago
+#3 Updated by Harrissou Santanna over 4 years ago

 It fails.
 Tested with: 0,8 * 3.